Cavis421/bitburner-scripts/Bitburner_Master_Codebase_v3.md

 }

 /**
- * Picks the first preferred faction youâ€™re currently in, otherwise any faction.
+ * Picks Daedalus if you have it, else preferred list, else any faction.
  * @param {NS} ns
  * @param {string[]} preferred
  * @returns {string}